 - Other: weight loss, nutrient deficiencies, diminished immune function, osteoporosis, headaches, anemia

-If you suspect that you have a gluten-related disorder, you should consult a healthcare professional — even before attempting to eliminate gluten from your diet.
+If you suspect that you have a gluten-related disorder, you should consult a medical professional — even before attempting to eliminate gluten from your diet.

 Some testing procedures for certain gluten-related conditions like celiac disease may give inaccurate results if you’re already adhering to a strict gluten-free diet (

 What’s more, certain symptoms that may seem like a reaction to gluten could be a reaction to something else.

 Thus, the best first-line approach is to discuss your symptoms with a healthcare professional before attempting to diagnose or treat yourself.